 The Minister will write reflections on the past year for inclusion in the Annual Report.
-In addition, the Minister will request reports from the Religious Life Director(s) and the Choir Director and/or Pianist.
+In addition, the Minister will request reports from appropriate staff.

 The Annual Report will be made available in print at the Annual Congregational meeting and via a link on St. John's website.
 The Board Secretary will include the Annual Report in the binder referred to in the Church Records Policy.